Resike/WoWDevelopment/README.md

 * Global highlighter and liter tool with SublimeLinter.

 # Installation:
 * Download the package, unzip it then remove the *-master* suffix, and copy the folder into your Sublime Text 2/3 Packages folder.
+You can also install it from the Sublime Package Control.
 * Open any of the supported file and set the syntax for the selected file: WoWDevelopment -> WoW Lua, WoW TOC, WoW XML.
 * Recommended to delete these default Sublime Lua files to avoid conflicts:
 ![](https://i.imgur.com/Beyh5G4.png)